RULES FOR 2018 RUSSIAN MUSIC FESTIVAL/COMPETITION

 Winds C – Age 19+ (up to 13 minutes) – Fee $85

 First place winners will receive a trophy, second place and third place will receive a medal, and honorable mentions will receive a certificate.
 Up to four performers will be selected to receive $250 Scholarships.
-These winners will be announced at the Winter Nights concert in February 2018.
+These winners will be announced at the Winter Nights concert (February 24th, 2019)

 Winners Concerts at Mercer Island Presbyterian Church: first and second place winners from every category will perform.

-Winter Nights Benaroya Pre-Concert (TBD): performers will be selected from the first prize winners by members of the RCMFS Artistic Advisory Board at the December 10th Winners Concert.
-Winners of the Scriabin Elite categories not eligible for Winter Nights Concert.
+Winter Nights Benaroya Pre-Concert (February 24th, 2019): performers will be selected from the first prize winners by members of the RCMFS Artistic Advisory Board at the December 3rd Winners Concert.

-Chamber Music winners may be selected to play at our 2017 Concert in the Park.
+Chamber Music winners may be selected to play at our 2019 Concert in the Park

-King FM Northwest Focus: performers will be selected by members of the RCMFS Artistic Advisory Board from among the first prize winners at the December 10th Winners Concert..
+King FM Northwest Focus (February 15th, 2019 8pm): performers will be selected by members of the RCMFS Artistic Advisory Board from among the first prize winners at the December 3rd Winners Concert..

-Winners with pieces requiring two pianos are not eligible for performances at Benaroya and King FM, but concerto performers will receive a recommendation letter for Seattle Symphony Young Artists Auditions and an opportunity to perform with the Federal Way Symphony.
+Winners with pieces requiring two pianos are not eligible for performances at Benaroya and King FM, but concerto performers will receive a recommendation letter for Seattle Symphony Young Artists Auditions.

 Prizes and adjudications sheets will be available at the registration desk shortly after completion of judging for each category.
 All prizes and adjudication sheets must be picked up at the competition; no materials will be mailed to participants.

-*Please note that there are admission fees for audience members, including teachers and parents, at the December 10th winners concert, the Benaroya Hall Pre-Concert, and the Scriabin Elite performance.
+*Please note that there are admission fees for audience members, including teachers and parents, at the December 3rd winners concert and the Benaroya Hall Pre-Concert.
 Ticket price TBA and tickets will be available at the door.

 All music will be performed by memory, except chamber works.
 All selections will be works by Russian or Soviet composers in their original form.
 Selections for solo piano groups must be solo pieces, but non-piano groups may use concertos if they wish.
 Transcriptions are allowed, but must be approved by RCMFS prior to submission of entry form (example of non-acceptable piece – “Theme from Tchaikovsky First Piano Concerto” for solo trumpet).
 Pieces must not be edited (shortened) for any reason without prior approval of RCMFS.
 Non-piano participants may choose accompanied or unaccompanied pieces, and must provide their own accompanist.